 Star assessments by Renaissance Learning are a series of tests that measure a student’s general knowledge in reading and mathematics.
 The tests are computer-adaptive.
 Computer-adaptive tests (CATs) continually adjust the difficulty of each child’s test by choosing each test question based on the child’s previous response.
 If the child answers a question correctly, the difficulty level of the next item is increased.
 If the child misses a question, the difficulty level is decreased.
 CATs save testing time and spare students the frustration of answering items that are too difficult or easy.
 Students typically complete the assessments in 20 to 30 minutes.

-The STAR Math assessment is administered to students in grades 2-8 (except students in algebra and geometry will not take the math assessments).
-The STAR Reading assessment is administered to students in grades 2-5.
-Students will take the assessments in the fall, winter, and spring.
+The STAR assessments are administered to students in grades 2-5.
+Students take the assessments in the fall, winter, and spring.